shawndumas/emile/README.md

 Get updates on Twitter: <http://twitter.com/emilejs>

-Also see the video of my presentation at Fronteers 2009:
+Also see the video of Thomas Fuchs' presentation at Fronteers 2009:
 <http://fronteers.nl/congres/2009/sessions/roll-your-own-effects-framework>

 ### Targeted platforms ###